FlowFuse/website/peopleops/index.md

 Any asset purchase over $500 (laptops, devices etc) needs to be centrally recorded.
 This is done in a Google Sheet kept in a drive shared with the Finance team that is not generally accessible.
-Send details of the purchase to Nick or ZJ so it can be recorded.
+Send details of the purchase to the CEO or CTO so it can be recorded.

 ### Education & Conferences